-- financial services
+- Financial services

-- transportation or construction
+- Transportation or construction

 There seem to be people who underestimate how much their job is at risk of automation, according to a CreaditLoan survey.
 It showed how expectations deviate from forecasts.

-17. Artificial Intelligence will create 58 million new jobs by 2022.
+14. Artificial Intelligence created 58 million new jobs in 2022.

 (World Economic Forum)

 Automation Creates Jobs

-Not long ago the rapid adaptation of Automated Teller Machines (ATMs) had a similar effect on the labor market.
+Not long ago, the rapid adaptation of Automated Teller Machines (ATMs) had a similar effect on the labor market.